George Risk Industries: The Perfect Value Trap

 Background

-George Risk Industries (OTCPK:RSKIA) is a nano-cap that has been persistently cheap, with its core business trading at around 4x TTM P/E. The company can essentially be split into two portions: its investment portfolio, and the core business of producing security alarm products.
+George Risk Industries (OTCPK:RSKIA) is a nano-cap that has been persistently cheap, with its core business trading at around 4x TTM P/E. The company can essentially be split into two portions: its investment portfolio and the core business of producing security alarm products.
 For a company of its size, George Risk is well-covered on SA and elsewhere, with most investors slapping buy recommendations on the stock.

 Although I initially felt optimistic about a position in the company, I have concluded that George Risk is a classic value trap, with an insurmountable obstacle (majority ownership of the Risk family) that almost guarantees the company (more specifically the core business) will never achieve fair value.